yasirejaz85/n8n-seo-audit-workflow/README.md

 Run the workflow and provide target URLs

-Get the audit results in CSV/JSON format
+Get the audit results in on the given email address.

 📧 [See example SEO audit output](/sample-seo-audit.md)